SpiderInk/frogteam/README.md

 ## Some Quick Prompts

 Write me a simple web page that uses a canvas to draw a ball a start it bouncing around the boundaries of the canvas.
+Please break the project up into multiple files: index.html, index.js and index.css.
+This is only the starting point for the project so keep in mind we will be asking for refinements.

 Write me a simple web page that uses a canvas to draw a small bird with flapping wings that flies the boundaries of the canvas.

 Write me a simple web page that uses a small canvas say 100x100 pixels to draw a small bird with flapping wings.
 It needs to look like a bird.
 Make a special assignment about drawing the bird on the canvas and making the wings move.

-We want to make a real life treasure hunt/bar crawl application.
-To get us started, create a web site that displays Stamford Connecticut on a map.
-Allow a user to click anywhere in Stamford to add local business at that location as a location participant in this hunt/crawl.
-When they click a form should pop up allowing them to register a treasure hunt item/coupon at that location.
-Collect the: item name, user email address, a description of the item and any other treasure hunt related information.
-When the form is submitted the pay load should be delivered to an AWS lambda function hosted publicly.

 ## My Icons either came from the list below, I made them, or GenAI Helped me make them
 - https://iconduck.com/sets/elementary-icon-set